alienatic-aein/alienatic-aein/README.md

 Hi, I'm Aein and get to know me right here: (this is for ponytown.)

-FANDOMS: Roblox, TR:UD, TAWOG, Adventure Time, Friday Night Funkin, Rodamrix, Vs. Impostor, Among Us, Yume Nikki, FAI†H: The Unholy Trinity, Tattletail, OSC, Sonic The Hedgehog, Regretevator, Dandy's World, Sprunki.
+FANDOMS: Roblox, TR:UD, TAWOG, Adventure Time, Friday Night Funkin, Rodamrix, Vs. Impostor, Among Us, Yume Nikki, FAI†H: The Unholy Trinity, Tattletail, OSC, Sonic The Hedgehog, Regretevator, Dandy's World, Sprunki, Lacey Games, Mandela Catalouge.

 * Favorite characters from each of the fandoms i mentioned there.